MalyshevMS/MalyshevMS.github.io/README.md

 # MalyshevMS.github.io
-This is my test repo for experementing with html, css and js
+This is my own site built with Jekyll and hosted on GitHub Pages.